 Fordham University Notification of Rights under FERPA

-The right to inspect and review the student's education records within 45 days of the day the University receives a written request for access.
-A student should submit to the Registrar's Office at the Rose Hill Campus or the Lincoln Center Campus, or the Law School Registrar if applicable, a written request that identifies the record(s) he/she wishes to inspect.
-The Registrar's Office will make arrangements for access and notify the student of the time and place where the records may be inspected.
+- The right to inspect and review the student’s education records within 45 days of the day the University receives a written request for access.
+A student should submit to the Office of Academic Records-Fordham University Enrollment Group at the Rose Hill Campus, the Lincoln Center Campus, or the Law School Registrar, if applicable, a written request that identifies the record(s) he/she wishes to inspect.
+The Office of Academic Records-Enrollment Group will make arrangements for access and notify the student of the time and place where the records may be inspected.

-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One of the exceptions which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as on a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the University also discloses educational records without consent to officials of another school in which a student seeks or intends to enroll.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, collection agent, contractor, consultant, volunteer), or other outside parties under the direct control of the University with respect to the use and maintenance of education records; a person serving on the Board of Trustees; or a student serving on an official committee, such as on a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Family Policy Compliance Office